jwells131313/goethe/README.md

 ```

 One thing to notice is that use of the recursive writeLock is made safely and correctly!
 No
-critical seconds were harmed in the making of this example.
+critical sections were harmed in the making of this example!

 ### Thread Local Storage